 2. DRIBBLING — LAUDRUP FEINT

 To be a striker in the style of Suarez, Agüero, Messi, and Ronaldo, you must be able to dribble.
 If you are able to drag two or more players towards you, you are creating an immense amount of space for your teammates on the pitch.
 In fact, dribbling is more about proposing a threat than it is about actually dribbling past the defender, because once the defender realizes he needs backup against you, you won the war by requiring an unusual amount of attention from the defending side.
 Michael Laudrup is one of the most technically gifted players of all time, and he was in many ways an inventor on the pitch.
-As one of the most elegant players on the pitch of his generation, Laudrup has a legacy that still affects modern football today.
+As one of the most elegant players on the pitch of his generation, Laudrup has a legacy that still affects modern soccer today.

 To perform the Laudrup feint, take a wide stance.
 Drag the ball sideways; do not kick it.
 Finish by playing the ball forward with the inside of your foot.